Fabric wars: Ghana’s colourful prints face renewed Chinese competition

 Vlissengen’s company was at the forefront of the new era.

+“African women just embraced it,” Perry Oosting, the CEO of Vlissengen’s company, now called Vlisco, told Al Jazeera from the Helmond office.
+“They loved the brighter colors and they saw that the quality was better than what was available in the market compared to other imported goods, so that’s how it started.
+They embraced it and they also gave stories to it.”

-“It’s been 177 years of ups and downs and we intend to be here for 100 more years,” Perry Oosting, the CEO of Vlissengen’s company, now called Vlisco, told Al Jazeera from the Helmond office.
-The brand has gone on to become the most popular wax printmaker on the continent, painting itself as the “original” luxury brand, amid a sea of fake and counterfeit China-made copies.
-Six yards of Vlisco costs as much as 220 cedis ($200) but imitations cost much less.
+After 177 years, the brand has gone on to become the most popular wax print maker on the continent, painting itself as the ‘original’ luxury brand, amid a sea of fake and counterfeit China-made copies.
+Six yards of Vlisco costs as high as 220 cedis ($200) but imitations cost much less.
+That though, Oosting said, could be to the brand’s advantage.

-“If you’re successful, you’re being copied,” Oosting said.
-Vlisco has trademarked its designs using QR codes and is now training customs officers in the Democratic Republic of Congo – one of its biggest markets – to spot counterfeits.
-But there’s still competition from smalls.
+“If you’re successful, you’re being copied, and it keeps us alert to continue to innovate and to be creative,” Oosting said.
+Vlisco, the CEO added, has no plans to lower prices, despite Ghana’s tight economy, soaring inflation in Nigeria, and the weakening of the Congolese Franc.
+Instead, it has invested in trademarking its designs using QR codes and has even trained customs officers in the Democratic Republic of Congo, a major market for the brand, to spot counterfeits.

-“We’ve been through so much over the years and we have built resilience because of that,” Oosting said, adding that fakes are not the worst Vlisco has seen.
-“We’ve seen coup d’etats, we’ve seen wars in Africa.
-We plan to be here for much longer.”
+“We’ve been through so much over the years, we’ve seen coup d’etats and actually, we have built some resilience,” Oosting said, adding that the pandemic, and the Ebola outbreaks that wracked the DRC were one of the brand’s toughest times.
+“What we are not doing is starting to discount because we have our product DNA that needs to be secured.
+Yes, the market is difficult but we want to keep our quality because we are not here for the next six months, we are here for the next decade, the next century.”

 The Nana Benz era